appbaseio/reactive-manual/docs/v1/components/ToggleButton.md

 ### Props

 - **sensorId** `String`
     unique id of the sensor, can be referenced in an actuator's `depends` prop.
 - **appbaseField** `String`
     DB data field to be mapped with the component's UI view.The selected buttons create a database query on this field.
 - **title** `String` [optional]
     title of the component to be shown in the UI.
 - **data** `Object Array`
-    is an object array of {label:label, value:value} kv pairs, `label` is displayed in the UI and `value` is the corresponding actual field value in the database.
+    an object array of {label:label, value:value} kv pairs, `label` is displayed in the UI and `value` is the corresponding actual field value in the database.
 - **defaultSelected** `Array` [optional]
     an array of default selected label(s) to pre-select one or more buttons.
 - **multiSelect** `Boolean` [optional]